chamwen/DaNN_DJP/README.md

 }
 ```

-Please cite our paper if you like or use our work for your research, thank you very much!
+Please cite our paper if you like or use our work for your research, thanks!